llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/submitting-jobs/submitting-jobs.md

 > `#SBATCH --gres=gpu:volta:1`

 This flag will give you a single GPU.
-For multi-node jobs, it\'ll give you a single GPU for every node you end up on, and will give you a single GPU for every task in a Job Array.
+For multi-node jobs, it'll give you a single GPU for every node you end up on, and will give you a single GPU for every task in a Job Array.
 If your code can make use of multiple GPUs, you can set this to 2 instead of 1, and that will give